mongodb/docs/source/administration.rst

    ":doc:`/administration/replication-architectures`."

-   For more information regarding :term:`shard cluster` administration, see ":doc:`/administration/sharding`" and ":doc:`/administration/sharding-architectures`."
+   For more information regarding :term:`shard cluster` administration, see the ":wiki:`Sharding`" wiki page.

+   ..
+STUB administration, see ":doc:`/administration/sharding`" and
+   ..
+STUB ":doc:`/administration/sharding-architectures`."